How to use these NHL picks

 Probabilities are estimated from statistical and machine learning models that evaluate team strength, matchup context, and market information.

-Actuarial Sports Betting Methodology.
+For a detailed overview, see Actuarial Sports Betting Methodology.

 Trust and transparency